A workspace is a shared folder that is created by an administrator, and includes the following features:

 The contents of the workspace is considered as a part of the company's quota usage and not as a part of individual user's quota usage.

 - Manager permissions

-inSync administrator can assign a manager to the workspace.
+Administrator can assign a manager to the workspace.
 The manager can be either a single inSync Share user or a group of Share users.
-However, inSync administrators cannot assign a guest user as a workspace manager, or assign more than one manager for a workspace.
+However, administrators cannot assign a guest user as a workspace manager, or assign more than one manager for a workspace.

 - Persistent storage

 Workspace provides persistent storage for the data.
 This means that even if the manager or the administrator leaves the organization, collaborators can still access the data.
 The data does not get deleted.